 The Verdict On S-Enjoy Service Group's P/E Ratio

-S-Enjoy Service Group has a P/E of 26.4.
-That's higher than the average in its market, which is 10.3.
+S-Enjoy Service Group trades on a P/E ratio of 29.7, which is above its market average of 10.3.
 Its net cash position is the cherry on top of its superb EPS growth.
 So based on this analysis we'd expect S-Enjoy Service Group to have a high P/E ratio.
-What we know for sure is that investors have become much more excited about S-Enjoy Service Group recently, since they have pushed its P/E ratio from 17.9 to 26.4 over the last month.
-For those who prefer to invest with the flow of momentum, that might mean it's time to put the stock on a watchlist, or research it.
-But the contrarian may see it as a missed opportunity.
+What we know for sure is that investors have become much more excited about S-Enjoy Service Group recently, since they have pushed its P/E ratio from 20.8 to 29.7 over the last month.
+If you like to buy stocks that have recently impressed the market, then this one might be a candidate; but if you prefer to invest when there is 'blood in the streets', then you may feel the opportunity has passed.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.